Why Can’t We Be Friends? Entitlements and the Costs of Conflict

 Roman M. Sheremeta

-We design an experiment to explore the impact of earned entitlements on the frequency and intensity of conflicts in a two-stage conflict game with side-payments.
-In this game, residents (Proposers) make side-payment offers and contestants (Responders) decide whether to accept the offers and whether to engage in a conflict.
-When subjects earn their roles, conflicts are 44% more likely to be avoided than when roles are assigned randomly.
-Earned rights impact behavior in three important ways: residents who have earned their position persistently offer larger side-payments; larger offers lead to a lower probability of conflict, but residents whose offers do not lead to conflict resolution respond spitefully and exhibit greater conflict expenditure.
+We design an experiment to explore the impact of earned entitlements on the frequency and intensity of conflicts in a two-stage conflict game where players may attempt to use non-binding side-payments to avoid conflict.
+In this game, Proposers make offers and Responders decide simultaneously whether to accept the offers and whether to engage in a conflict.
+A simple theoretical analysis suggests that Proposers should never offer side-payments because Responders should always accept them and then still choose to enter conflict; however, our experiment reveals that some individuals use this non-binding mechanism to avoid conflict.
+Moreover, when subjects earn their roles (Proposer or Responder), conflicts are 44% more likely to be avoided than when roles are assigned randomly.
+Earned entitlements impact behavior in three important ways: (1) Proposers who have earned their position persistently make larger offers; (2) larger offers lead to a lower probability of conflict, but (3) Proposers whose offers do not lead to conflict resolution respond spitefully with greater conflict expenditure.
 Hence, with earned rights, the positive welfare effects of reduced conflict frequency are offset by higher conflict intensity.
+This result differs from previous experimental evidence from ultimatum games in which earned entitlements tend to encourage agreement and increase welfare; thus, our findings highlight the important consequences of endogenizing the costs of conflict.
+Our analysis suggests that earned entitlements alter behavior by influencing the beliefs of Proposers about the willingness of Responders to accept a peaceful resolution.
+As a result, these Proposers make persistent high offers, and when their beliefs are disappointed by a Responder’s decision to accept a side-payment and still enter conflict, they retaliate.

 Number of Pages in PDF File: 32